rndlwjs/libris_asr/README.md

 # libris_asr

-This repository is the basic implementation of Automatic Speech Recognition.
+This repository is the basic implementation of Automatic Speech Recognition using Pytorch-lightning.

 ### Training examples